 GeneCards Summary for ARNTL2 Gene

 ARNTL2 (Aryl Hydrocarbon Receptor Nuclear Translocator Like 2) is a Protein Coding gene.
-Diseases associated with ARNTL2 include Angelman Syndrome.
-Among its related pathways are Circadian rythm related genes and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein dimerization activity.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Circadian rythm related genes.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein dimerization activity.
 An important paralog of this gene is ARNTL.

 UniProtKB/Swiss-Prot Summary for ARNTL2 Gene